shpml/fundamentals/06_chapter/12_assessment.md

 #### Requirements

-- Create a variable, `cards`, which will represent the cards of the game (our game will have four cards)
-- Create a variable, `cardsInPlay`, whose value is an empty array
-- Each element should have innerHTML which equals the card value (i.e. "queen")
-- Add a click event listener to your card element that runs a function, `isTwoCards`
-- Create a function called `isMatch` to test if two cards in play are a match
-- Create a function called `isTwoCards` to check if two cards are in play
-  - clicked on card should be added to `cardsInPlay` array
-  - if two cards are in play, run `isMatch`
+Replace all your card variables `Array` types.
+Once that is complete, organize all your code into functions.
+Then create two more functions, one which will check if two cars are in play, and the other should check if two cards are a match.

 #### Below are the steps to complete the assignment.

-1) Declare a variable, `cards`, whose value has four `String` elements: `queen`, `queen`, `king`, `king`.
+1) Declare a variable, `cards`, whose value is an `Array` that consists of four `String` elements: `queen`, `queen`, `king`, `king`.

 ```js
 // represents the cards of the game